Here

 rich, or becoming a star.
 It is about using one’s head as a

-that one could become.
-I wish that I had had this book when I
+all that one could become.
+I wish that I had had this book

-was about to launch myself into life.
-It would have provided
+when I was about to launch myself into life.
+It would have

-me with a perspective and a vision of the possibilities beyond
+provided me with a perspective and a vision of the

 This book reminds us, we have become a society of too much,